proycon/pynlpl/docs/folia.rst

 This section lists the available Span annotation elements, the layer that contains them is explicitly mentioned as well.

-Some of the span annotation elements are complex and take span annotation role elements as children, these correspond to components of the span annotation.
+Some of the span annotation elements are complex and take span role elements as children, these are normal span annotation elements that occur on a within another span annotation (of a particular type) and can not be used standalone.

 * ``folia.Chunk`` in ``folia.ChunkingLayer`` - ``chunk`` in ``chunks`` - Shallow parsing.
 Not nested .
 * ``folia.CoreferenceChain`` in ``folia.CoreferenceLayer`` - ``coreferencechain`` in ``coreferences`` - Co-references